-Providers Clinical Support System Integrated Treatment of Physical Health and Substance Use Disorder (PCSS-IPH+SUD)
+Providers Clinical Support System Substance Use Disorder Treatment (PCSS-SUD Treatment)

-This funding opportunity provides support to nonprofit organizations and professional groups to enhance training and resources for healthcare providers in treating substance use disorders alongside physical health issues.
+This grant provides funding to nonprofit organizations and professional groups across the U.S. to enhance training and support for healthcare providers in effectively treating substance use disorders.

 Award Range